mgp165/TFG/notebooks/models/README.md

   - Regression: the penalty term
   - Decision Tree: maximum depth
   - Random Forest:
+  - XGBoost:
+  - Linear Tree:
   - RERF:
   - EBLR:

-Then when we have the chosen model, we will re-fit it by hyperparameter tuning or scaling the data.
+When we have chosen the model, we will re-fit it by hyperparameter tuning or scaling the data, getting then the final model to which we will pass the test data.